ajcwebdev/ryan-gpt/done/2023/2023-11-18-the-future-of-routing-w-tanner-linsley-part-02.md

 coverImage: "https://i.ytimg.com/vi/lrejTB07FOM/maxresdefault.jpg"
 ---

+## Episode Description

+A wide-ranging conversation on routing strategies, data fetching, and advanced application architecture, featuring Tanner Linsley’s perspective.

+## Episode Summary

+This discussion spans multiple topics that illustrate how JavaScript frameworks continue to evolve, particularly around routing and data management.
+It begins by outlining the differences between single-page apps and server-side rendered approaches, then examines how typed route definitions can simplify complex systems.
+The conversation highlights strategies to reduce duplication in data-fetching code, including ways to handle preloading, avoid waterfalls, and manage parallel requests.
+Later segments describe how server-side rendering and suspense transitions address performance bottlenecks, and why the ecosystem is converging on new universal patterns.
+Throughout the talk, references to file-system routing, code-splitting, and cache integration underscore the complexity of building full-featured frameworks.
+The guests also look at how advanced tooling—ranging from custom libraries to emerging standards—fits into developers’ workflows.
+The final takeaways revolve around the trade-offs that come with more powerful abstractions, and how teams can decide which tools or methodologies best fit their applications.

+## Chapters

 ### 02:06:00 - Discussion of Parallel vs. Sequential Fetching

 This segment centers on how routers can manage multiple fetch operations.
 The speakers propose that parallel fetching is typically the best default, especially for large dashboards.
 However, certain steps—like authentication checks—must happen before child routes proceed.
 By specifying these dependencies at the route level, developers prevent overlapping or redundant calls.